Change Your Location

 Over 100 Years and Growing

 Founded in 1909 by Ablan Leon, the A. Leon Company started out as a general merchandise store in the small town of Welland in Southern Ontario.
-Today Leon's is one of Canada's largest retailers, selling a wide range of merchandise including furniture, major appliances and home electronics.
+Today Leon's is one of Canada's largest retailers, selling a wide range of merchandise including furniture, major appliances and home electronics across multiple banners.
 The company continues to be run by the Leon family and maintains the standards of service, integrity and dedication established by Ablan Leon over 100 years ago.
+Leon’s Furniture Limited is proud to employ over 10,000 associates within our network of corporate and franchise stores throughout Canada.

 At the turn of the century, a young Ablan Leon left his native land to seek his fortune.
 After a few years of extensive travel throughout South America and the United States, he settled into the small town of Welland in Southern Ontario.
 The largest town on the Welland Canal was a busy and prosperous one with large ships passing through the canal, connecting Lake Erie and Lake Ontario.